 War Child handles the data of the users of its online products and services with utmost care.
-Personal data is treated carefully and protected.
-War Child always adheres to the General Data Protection Regulation (GDPR).
-War Child processes all personal data for the benefit of its donor administration, fundraising programs and to inform about its activities.
+Personal data is treated and protected carefully.
+War Child always adheres to the EU General Data Protection Regulation (GDPR).
+War Child processes all personal data for the benefit of its donor administration, fundraising programmes and to inform about its activities.
 This can be read in the privacy statement.
 Consult our privacy statement for the most recent version.
-If you do not find this information acceptable, you can share your concerns with War Child at any time by writing to Freepost 9295, 1000 WZ, Amsterdam or firstname.lastname@example.org.
+If you do not find this information acceptable, you can share your concerns with War Child at any time by writing to Freepost 9295, 1000 WZ, Amsterdam or email@example.com.

 Securing and processing of data

-As a part of its services War Child keeps a record of its visitors.
+As a part of its services, War Child keeps a record of its visitors.
 Unless explicitly stated otherwise, your information will not be provided to third parties.
 War Child uses your personal data to process a membership or a one-time gift and / or to provide other services.
-In addition your personal data can be used to inform you about relevant news and offers regarding other War Child products and services.
-Hereby, we try to take your preferences into account.
-If you do not find this acceptable, you can communicate this by e-mail email@example.com.
+In addition, your personal data can be used to inform you about relevant news and offers regarding other War Child products and services.
+In doing so, we try to take your preferences into account.
+If you do not find this acceptable, you can communicate this by e-mailing firstname.lastname@example.org.

 We use comprehensive security procedures to protect the data we process - for example, to prevent unauthorized access to the data.